tombroomfield/tombroomfield/_posts/2023-10-20-my-reading-list.md

 title: My reading list for new developers
 date: 2023-10-20 20:19:44
 description: Starting out in software development?
 Here's a list of books that will put you on the right path.
-tags: programming, clean code, oop
+tags: programming, clean-code, oop
-categories: books
+categories: learning
 featured: false
 ---